mikeparcewski/reactiveOpenAPI/README.md

 Out of the box, we're using [Spring Domain Events](https://www.baeldung.com/spring-data-ddd) which aren't durable, but don't require configuring something else.

+These local events are easy to use and can be published/consumed without explicitly linking our code (e.g. method chaining).
+Now these events ARE NOT durable and if the publisher throws an exception the subscribers will never know :( which means...

+> Be smart about using this option.
+If you need truly durable change events, would recommend looking at
+> the Change Feed options from your cloud providers - almost every provider has these now for every DB (Sql or not)

+The simple example of an internal processor is [src/main/java/com/wickedagile/apis/reference/reactoropenapi/event/Auditor.java](src/main/java/com/wickedagile/apis/reference/reactoropenapi/event/Auditor.java) which literally just logs the messages it receives, and although there are some better [auditing mechanisms](https://medium.com/swlh/data-auditing-with-spring-data-r2dbc-5d428fc94688) available, the idea was to just showcase one potential use case for why you might want an internal event processor.

 If you're interested in expanding to Kafka (or Azure Event Hubs, RabbitMQ, GCP Pub/Sub or AWS Kinesis) please check out [docs/MESSAGING.md](docs/MESSAGING.md).
 The implementation is based on Spring Cloud Streams Binder solution, which makes it easy to switch providers without changing code (just config).